JeffersonLab/wfbrowser/README.md

 CEBAF Waveform viewer and browser web-app.

 ## Old Repo
 The old repo has issues and release history.
+Move to new streamlined repo was made to remove old commits that contained lots of large unnecssary data files.

 https://github.com/JeffersonLab/wfBrowser-old